dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 - improved language in Rationals
 - added user code interaction method, and aligned qrcode interaction method
 - added completion_uri for code flows

+## draft-hardt-xauth-protocol-03

+- renamed interaction uris to have purpose specific names

 # Comparison with OAuth 2.0 and OpenID Connect